Homestead Hack: No-Mess Way To Pour Honey

 *contains affiliate link

-How do I keep honey pouring neat when I refuse to use those plastic squeezy-bears?
+I refuse to store my honey in those plastic squeezy bears and use glass canning jars to store my honey.
+But how do I keep honey pouring neatly?
 Honey jars seemed too expensive but I wanted something quality and made of glass.
 Luckily I’ve found an awesome solution.
 Come check out this Homestead Hack.

 I needed a way to measure small amounts of honey each day without making a mess.
 I decided a vintage syrup dispenser fit the bill nicely. #TexasHomesteader